Shaping the Future of Interactive Experiences

 We are part of the School of Engineering at Saarland University of Applied Sciences (htw saar).

-Our mission is to explore the intersections of interactive technologies, immersive design, and intelligent systems, with applications ranging from entertainment and gaming to education, accessibility and health.
+Our mission is to explore the intersections of interactive technologies, immersive design, and intelligent systems, with applications ranging from entertainment and gaming to education, sustainability and health.
 Through interdisciplinary collaboration and cutting-edge research, we aim to create experiences that engage, assist, and empower people in meaningful ways.

 People